cronvel/kung-fig/doc/KFG.md

 Note that unlike arrays, there is **no** *compact syntax* for object of objects.

+A key should not contain:

+- colon `:`
+- controle chars

-Keys should not start with:
+Moreover a key should not start with:

 - spaces and tabs (they are trimmed out)
 - double-quote `"`